corb555/Task-Score/README.md

 All variables are provided as floats scaled from 0 to 100.0f.
 This component would be modified to track other types of variables specific to your game.

-### Variables
+### FPS Variables
-*Target Health* - 100=healthy, 0=dead
-*Health* - 100=healthy, 0=dead
+*Health* - 100=healthy, 0=dead  Agent Health
 *Anger* - 100=angry, 0=calm.
 Damage to the agent increases anger.
 Time decreases anger (based on the rate set in Attribute Manager)
 *MeleeWeapons* - 0 none, 100=most powerful weapon.
+Power of equipped weapon.
 For example: 40 Club, 60 Knife, 65 Sword.
 *RangeWeapons* - 0 none, 100=most powerful weapon.
+Power of equipped weapon.
 For example:  75 Pistol, 85 Assault Rifle 95 Rocket Launcher.
 *Ammo* - 100=full, 0=empty.
 Note: this is the percent of "adequate" ammunition, not the number of bullets.
 A rocket launcher with 12 rockets would return a score of 100.
 An assault rifle with 12 bullets would return a score of 3.

 ### Setup